Free Relief

 What situations qualify for free relief?

-Common examples include an immovable obstruction like a cart path or sprinkler head, ground under repair, and an embedded ball in a closely mown area — each defined specifically in the rules, unlike an ordinary bad lie.
+Common examples include an immovable obstruction like a cart path or sprinkler head, ground under repair.
+An embedded ball in a closely mown area.
+This means each defined in particular in the rules, unlike an ordinary bad lie.

 Is a bad lie in the rough eligible for free relief?